-If you’re looking to travel for Thanksgiving break or you’re just needing a spontaneous getaway, a little day trip is the perfect mini vacation.
-And Louisville is close to so many great places.
-Even if you don’t have a lot of extra time this holiday season, there are plenty of places to go that are less than 200 miles away.
-Here are five great day trip destinations that are great to check out this fall, especially if you enjoy camping and hiking.
+If you’re looking to travel for upcoming festivities, or even if you’re just needing a spontaneous getaway, a little day trip is the perfect mini-vacation — and Louisville is close to so many great places!
+Even if you don’t have a lot of extra time this season, you can find plenty of places that are less than 200 miles away.
+Here are five beautiful day trip destinations to check out this fall, especially if you enjoy camping and hiking.

 5 Day Trips from Louisville

-This well-known Kentuckiana spot is perfect for a family day trip or a romantic getaway.
-You and your loved ones can explore 600 acres of orchards and vineyards, and pick your own fruits and vegetables from the fields of the largest farm in Southern Indiana.
-Pick some apples or nab a delicious bottle of wine to take home.
+This well-known Kentuckiana spot is perfect for a family day trip or romantic getaway.
+You and your loved ones can explore 600 acres of orchards and vineyards, and gather your own fruits and vegetables from the fields of the largest farm in Southern Indiana.
+Pick some apples or grab a delicious bottle of wine to take home.
 The drive is lined with various vineyards of Cabernet Franc, Cabernet Sauvignon, Malbec and Seyval Blanc.
-For the kiddos, they can play in the barnyard, and afterwards the whole family can enjoy good, old-fashioned Southern comfort food at Joe Huber’s Restaurant.
+The kiddos can play in the barnyard, then the whole family can enjoy some good, old-fashioned Southern comfort food at Joe Huber’s Restaurant.

-Travel time: 1 hour 3 minutes (48 miles) via IN-62 E/Ohio River Scenic Byway
+Travel time: approximately 1 hour (48 miles) via IN-62 E/Ohio River Scenic Byway

-It’s one of the prettiest small towns in the Midwest.
-Madison is home to Hanover College, but it’s much more than a college town.
+One of the prettiest small towns in the Midwest, Madison is home to Hanover College — but it’s much more than a college town.
 The rolling hills and limestone bluffs offer a great opportunity to explore.
 It’s also home to the Indiana Wine Trail, which includes seven wineries in Southeast Indiana.
-The trail is largely rural in nature with a beautiful blend of small towns and natural scenery.
+The trail is largely rural, with a beautiful blend of small towns and natural scenery.
 It’s perfect for a fall drive.
 Madison’s downtown business district has more than 133 blocks of historic architecture.
 We’re pretty fond of the Indiana Wine Trail, but we also love to visit Richwood on the River.
 It’s a great wedding spot, and it’s an amazing bed and breakfast if you decide to make a weekend out of your trip.